glbala87/ELLA_tool/docs/manual/evidence-sections.md

   - Ratio: Number of reads covering each allele, with ratio for variant allele/total

+#### De novo variants

+In addition to the above, for de novo variants (marked with a `D` [tag in the sidebar](/manual/side-bar.html#variant-tags)), a P(de novo) value (0-1) is shown for the proband, indicating the posterior probability that the de novo call is true.
+For details, see [Vigeland et al. 2016](https://doi.org/10.1093/bioinformatics/btw046).

 #### Warning: Needs verification

 HTS variants with quality issues are marked with `NEEDS VERIFICATION` in red in the QUALITY card.
 This is shown if _any_ of the following conditions are true: